Samyukta1189/cse5335-sxv0500-2/README.md

 #####3.
 Easy implementations

      The easy or simple implementation are:
+     * Creating addons in the Heroku server.
-     * Using MongoDb data source to insert and retrieve dataset into and from the MongoDb
+     * Using MongoDb  to insert and retrieve dataset into and from the Heroku Mongolab.
      * Selecting a datasource which satisfies all the requirements of having a primary and non-primary keys.

 #####4.
 Hard implementations